-Rizal Tony (Musician)
+Rizal Tony (Guitar)

 Rizal Tony is a full-time music educator, jazz guitarist, musician, music director, music arranger and composer, affiliated with Universiti Teknologi MARA.
 He has collaborated widely with local and international musicians and artists working in jazz and popular music genres.

-Tan Jie (Musician)
+Tan Jie (Bamboo flute)

 Tan Jie has been playing bamboo flutes (dizi, xiao and shakuhachi) for decades.
 As an educator, performer and proponent of bamboo flutes, he has appeared in various musical productions in Malaysia and internationally.

-Yow Weng Wai (Musician)
+Yow Weng Wai (Saxophone)